louis-tru/quark/docs/CURRENT_WORK.md

   ordered global tile spans, and final ordered color compositing.
 - Latest handoff note: preserve the current CAPA vNext semantics when coding:
-  `capa_tile.glsl` is a 32-wide linear clear over `CAPASmallTile` records before binning, with one thread clearing one small tile, not a path/global-tile traversal;
+  `capa_tile.glsl` is a 32-wide linear clear over `CAPASmallTile` records before binning, with one thread clearing one small tile, not a path/global-tile traversal.
-  `capa_order.glsl` now runs after coverage and builds a contiguous per-global-tile `CAPAPathTile` span from path `tileRect` hits; it does not filter `CAPA_NIL` empty tiles in the order pass. `boundaryTileIndex` values are `CAPA_NIL` empty, `CAPA_FULL_TILE` solid/full, and `0..N` real boundary tile indices;
+  `capa_order.glsl` runs after classify and before prefix/coverage, builds a contiguous per-global-tile `CAPAPathTile` span from path `tileRect` hits, and allocates final z-linear `CAPACoverageTile` slots for retained real boundary tiles.
+During order emission `CAPAPathTile.coverageTileIndex` temporarily holds the source `CAPABoundaryTile` index, then is rewritten to the allocated `CAPACoverageTile` index.
+There is no separate `visibleBoundaryTiles` table.
-  continuous SrcOver full tiles may be folded into one retained full `CAPAPathTile` by storing packed PMA RGBA8 in `CAPAPathTile.color`, without changing the boundary index semantics;
+  `CAPASmallTile.value` values remain `CAPA_NIL` empty, `CAPA_FULL_TILE`
-  `atomicAdd(boundaryTiles.count, 1u)` starts from count `0`; tileX0
+  solid/full, or a real `CAPABoundaryTile` index.
+Continuous SrcOver full tiles may be folded into one retained full `CAPAPathTile` by storing packed PMA RGBA8 in `CAPAPathTile.color`.
+Row initial prefix storage moved out of the old borrowed coverage words and now lives in `CAPAPathTileRow.backdrop[16]`;
-  stores 16 per-row local backdrop floats by borrowing the same `boundaryTile.coverage` buffer words until `capa_coverage.glsl` overwrites them with packed R8 coverage.
+  `CAPABoundaryTile.backdrop[16]` remains local row delta before prefix and tile-left row prefix after `capa_prefix.glsl`.
+Packed R8 coverage now lives in `CAPACoverageTile.values[64]`.
 - 2026-06-22 implementation checkpoint: CAPA color paths now batch in `CAPABuilder` and flush at the existing AA/draw/read/output/swap boundaries, so consecutive color paths